jocelynthode/coachup/README.md

   FACEBOOK_KEY=
   FACEBOOK_SECRET=
   ```

+3. Install the Schedule add-on on Heroku and schedule two daily tasks for session_reminder and training_entries

-3. Use `git subtree push --prefix coachup heroku master` from the root folder to push the app folder to Heroku
+4. Use `git subtree push --prefix coachup heroku master` from the root folder to push the app folder to Heroku

-4. If needed run `heroku run rake db:migrate`
+5. If needed run `heroku run rake db:migrate`

 #### Install on your server:
 :warning: You'll have to create your own cron jobs to schedule the email sending and the entry writing in the database (Take a look at the file jobs.rake) :warning: